bourumir-wyngs/rs-opw-kinematics/README.md

 - for kinematic singularity at J5 = 0&deg; or J5 = &plusmn;180&deg; positions this solver provides reasonable J4 and J6
 - values close to the previous positions of these joints (and not arbitrary that may result a large jerk of the real robot)
 - use zeros to get the possible solution of singularity case with J4 and J6 close to zero rotation.

-# Limitations
-The solver currently requires to use 64 bit floats (Rust f64).
+- The solver currently use 64 bit floats (Rust f64), providing the positional accuracy below 1&micro;m for the two robots tested.
-The positional accuracy for the robots tested (KUKA KR 6 R700 sixx and ABB IRB 2400/10) is below 1&micro;m.

 # Parameters